apertium/lexd/Usage.md

 ## Pattern Operators

 Some simple operators are supported to help write patterns concisely:
-- the option quantifier `?` can be applied after to a single token
+- the option quantifier `?` can be applied to a single token
 ```
 PATTERNS
 Negation?
 Adjective